 The model is based on the "two-country" model of trade and assumes that locally produced goods and imports are imperfect substitutes.
 The model also assumes that the volume of imported goods by domestic nationals is directly related to real domestic income and inversely related to the relative price of imported goods.
-Similarly, the volume of imported goods by foreign nationals is directly related to real foreign income and inversely related to the relative price of the imported goods.
+Similarly, the volume of imported goods by foreign nationals is directly related to real foreign income and inversely related to the imported goods.
 Thus: